zadarastorage/zadara-examples/k8s/eksd/README.md

 Below is an example (not OOTB production-grade solution) for an EKS-D automated deployment over zCompute - facilitating cloud integration with ASG scaling, instance labeling & lifecycle, native load balancing and built-in storage abilities with the AWS EBS CSI driver.

 ## Known limitations
-* zCompute minimal version is **23.08** (previous versions will not support the EKS-D initialization phase which is implemented in Step #2)
+* zCompute minimal version is **23.08** (previous versions will not support the EKS-D initialization phase which is implemented in Step #2) in VSC-mode
 * EBS CSI requires modifying the [udev service](https://manpages.ubuntu.com/manpages/jammy/man7/udev.7.html), allowing API calls to be made upon new volume attachment
+* Upgraded zCompute clouds must have at least one AWS-compatible VolumeType API Alias to be available for provisioning (io1, io2, gp2, gp3, sc1, st1, standard, sbp1, sbg1)

 ## Prerequisites: zCompute
 * Images: